hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step7-modification.md

 Kubernetes is not very helpful if you cannot make changes to it and start adding applications.
-To start editing Kubernetes, explore the command line tool and the dashboard to see how changes can be applied and verified.
+To start editing Kubernetes, explore the command-line tool and the dashboard to see how changes can be applied and verified.

 As a simple exercise create two namespaces.